“The only certainties in life are death, taxes and bugs in code.” – Anonymous

 The solution is simple – Software Testing.

-Software testing is one of the most overlooked and underrated aspect of software development process.
-Often, we read jokes about how testing is a routine job which requires no talent.
+Software testing is one of the most overlooked and underrated aspects of the software development process.
+Often, we read jokes about how testing is a routine job that requires no talent.

 So, in order to debug this particular myth, let us tell you about few mishaps that occurred because a developer thought that his code was too mighty to be tested –